| Title: | Detecting UN Sustainable Development Goals in Text |

 |

-runs only the Aurora, Elsevier, Auckland, and Siris query systems, as they are considerably less liberal than the SDSN and SDGO systems and therefore likely produce more valid SDG classifications.
+By default, detect_sdg_systems runs only the Aurora, Elsevier, Auckland, and Siris query systems, as they are considerably less liberal than the SDSN and SDGO systems and therefore likely produce more valid SDG classifications.
 Users should be aware that systematic validations and comparison between the systems are largely lacking and that results should be interpreted with caution.

-containing the SDG hits found in the vector of documents.
-The columns of the tibble
+The function returns a tibble containing the SDG hits found in the vector of documents.
+The columns of the tibble depend on the value of output.
+Possible columns are:

-where match was found.
+Index of the element in text where match was found.
 Formatted as a factor with the number of levels matching the original number of documents.

 Label of the SDG found in document.